jforrest602/_blog/Web_Requests.md

 Understanding web requests is a fundamental skill for security professionals because web-based attacks are a primary vector for malicious activity.
 Knowledge of web requests enable blue teamers to:

-### - Recognize Malicious Activity
+### 1. Recognize Malicious Activity
-  - Web-based attacks like cross-site scripting, SQL injection, and cross-site request forgery try to exploit vulnerabilities in how web applications handle requests.
-Understanding the structure of HTTP requests and responses helps defenders spot abnormal activity indicative of these tyoes of attacks.
+  - Web-based attacks like cross-site scripting (XSS), SQL injection, and cross-site request forgery (CSRF) try to exploit vulnerabilities in how web applications handle requests.
+Understanding the structure of HTTP requests and responses helps defenders spot abnormal activity indicative of these types of attacks.

-### - Identify Vulnerabilities
+### 2. Identify Vulnerabilities
   - Knowing how web requests interact with a server and its applications allows security professionals to identify potential weaknesses in the way data is handled, including analyzing GET/POST requests.

   - Understanding how data flows between client and server enables defenders to spot issues like unencrypted transmissions.